Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions

-In the same way as the $(2,p)$ minimal string, we will rewrite the partially Laplace transformed CEO topological recursion \eqref{eq:partial_CEO} with the coordinate function $\sfy=\sfy^{\mathrm{SM}(p)}$ in eq.\eqref{sp_curve_mg_super} into the form of the Mirzakhani type ABO topological recursion \eqref{eq:Mirzakhani's} written in terms of the kernel function in eq.\eqref{eq:DR_H_super} with $H^{\mathrm{SM}(p)}(x,y)$:
+In the same way as the $(2,p)$ minimal string, we will rewrite the partially Laplace transformed CEO topological recursion \eqref{eq:partial_CEO} with the coordinate function $\sfy=\sfy^{\mathrm{SM}(p)}$ in equation~\eqref{sp_curve_mg_super} into the form of the Mirzakhani type ABO topological recursion \eqref{eq:Mirzakhani's} written in terms of the kernel function in equation~\eqref{eq:DR_H_super} with $H^{\mathrm{SM}(p)}(x,y)$: